 4 minute read

-When you deploy a cluster of OpenShift 4.1 using the UPI (User-Provisioned Infrastructure) AWS installation, the deployment can be performed using the AWS Cloudformation templates provided, for create the infrastructure required and afterwards deploy the OCP cluster on top.
+When you deploy an OpenShift 4.1 cluster using the UPI (User-Provisioned Infrastructure) AWS installation, the deployment can be performed using the AWS CloudFormation templates provided, to create the required infrastructure and afterwards deploy the OCP cluster on top.

-By default the cloudformation templates provided, deploys 3 masters but only one worker (in IPI installations 2 workers are deployed instead using the Machine Config Operator).
+By default, the CloudFormation templates provided deploy 3 masters but only one worker (in IPI installations, 2 workers are deployed instead using the Machine Config Operator).

-On the other hand and also by default, when the OpenShift cluster is deployed, two routers are deployed (for give the proper HA to the OCP routes) into the worker nodes of our cluster.
-For avoid that this two OCP routers are running into the same worker node, two worker nodes minimum are needed to host this routers, but only one is deployed with the Cloudformation templates and only one router is running (the other is in Pending state, as we will see above).
+On the other hand, also by default, when the OpenShift cluster is deployed, two routers are deployed (to provide proper HA for the OCP routes) on the worker nodes of our cluster.
+To avoid having both OCP routers running on the same worker node, a minimum of two worker nodes are needed to host these routers, but only one is deployed with the CloudFormation templates and only one router is running (the other is in Pending state, as we will see below).

-The solution for this problem is to use the Machine Api Operator, for deploy and scale to 2 (or 3) the workers deployed in our cluster.
-With the proper number of workers, the OCP routers will run perfectly (one into each worker node) and will have the proper HA required for production environments.
+The solution for this problem is to use the Machine API Operator to deploy and scale to 2 (or 3) the workers in our cluster.
+With the proper number of workers, the OCP routers will run perfectly (one on each worker node) and will have the proper HA required for production environments.

 Overview

-First of all, we need our OCP4 deployed into AWS using the UPI installation.
-The result of this installation something will be like this:
+First of all, we need our OCP4 deployed on AWS using the UPI installation.
+The result of this installation will be something like this:

 [root@clientvm 0 ~/new-ocp4-cf]# oc get nodes